Key Lessons from Fairy tales

 Developing Working Memory – Lunch 'n Learn

-Inquiry: How can we develop the number one skill that students need to succeed?
+Inquiry: How can we develop one of the top skills students need to succeed?

-Description: According to studies, working memory is the number one skill students of lower social economic backgrounds need to succeed.
+Description: According to studies, working memory is one of the top skills students of lower socioeconomic backgrounds need to succeed.

 Choices: The Candy Factory or the Animals and Trees